-When a student is absent from school he/she must bring a written excuse from his/her parent(s) or guardian(s) upon his/her return to school.
+When a student is absent from school, he/she must bring a written excuse from his/her parent(s) or guardian(s) upon his/her return to school.
 If no excuse is brought within three (3) school days, it shall be considered an illegal or unexcused absence.
 Anyone receiving an unexcused or illegal absence will be disciplined accordingly.

-It is the student's responsibility to confer with his/her teachers to determine what schoolwork needs to be completed.
+It is the student's responsibility to confer with his/her teachers to determine what school work needs to be completed.

-According to the Public School Code and Pennsylvania State Board Regulations, the following are considered excused absences for all or part of the school day:
+According to the Public-School Code and Pennsylvania State Board Regulations, the following are considered excused absences for all or part of the school day:

-- 1. observance of religious holidays - religious instruction (not to exceed 36 hours during the school year) - 3. education travel (maximum of 5 school days per year)

-- 4. health care (medical or dental appointments that cannot be made during non-school hours)

-- 5. tutorial work in an area not offered by the school

-- 6. illness or other urgent reason such as

-- a. illness or recovery from an accident

-- b. quarantine of the home

-- c. death in the family

-- d. court appearance

-- e. family emergencies such as fires or accidents
+1. observance of religious holidays

+- 2. religious instruction (not to exceed 36 hours during the school year) - 3. education travel (maximum of 5 school days per year) - 4. health care (medical or dental appointments that cannot be made during non-school hours) - 5. tutorial work in an area not offered by the school. - 6. driving/permit testing is an unexcused/illegal absence. - 7. illness or other urgent reason such as illness or recovery from an accident - a. quarantine of the home - b. death in the family - c. court appearance - d. family emergencies such as fires or accidents
-- 7. Driving/permit testing is an unexcused/illegal absence.

 Any student who misses 10 or more days of school will be required to provide a doctor's excuse for any additional absences.
-If a doctor's excuse, signed by the student's physician is not supplied, the absence will be considered illegal or unexcused.
+If a doctor's excuse, signed by the student's physician, is not supplied, the absence will be considered illegal or unexcused.
 Students who accumulate more than three illegal absences are required by law to appear before the district magistrate for an attendance hearing.
+Excuses may be sent to attendance@reynolds.k12.pa.us.